NhatNguyen1502/java-database-capstone/user_stories.md

 _As a doctor, I want to securely login to my professional account, so that I can access my schedule and patient information._

 **Acceptance Criteria:**
-1. Doctor can login using email and password credentials
+1. Doctor can login using email and password_hash credentials
-2. System validates doctor credentials against database
+2. System validates against doctors table
-3. Failed login attempts are limited to 5 before account lockout
-4. Doctor is redirected to professional dashboard upon successful login
+3. Doctor is redirected to dashboard upon successful login
-5. Session timeout occurs after 30 minutes of inactivity for security
-6. Password reset option available via email verification
+4. Login action logged in audit_logs with user_type='doctor'

 **Priority:** High

 **Story Points:** 3

-**Notes:**
-- Implement two-factor authentication for enhanced security
-- Consider single sign-on (SSO) integration for hospital systems

 ---